Sunday, August 31, 2025

 “The priests did not say, ‘Where is the Lord?’
 And those who handle the Law did not know Me; the rulers also transgressed against Me; the prophets prophesied by Baal and walked after things that do not profit.”
 Jeremiah 2:8

 We need to know God to make Him known.
-“The sons of [High Priest] Eli were worthless men [priests]; they did not know the Lord.”
-The Lord lamented, “My people are destroyed for lack of knowledge…” Jesus explained the reason behind the mistreatment that His disciples would receive, “These things they will do because they have not known the Father or Me.”
-[11]
+1 Samuel 2:12 says, “The sons of [High Priest] Eli were worthless men [priests]; they did not know the Lord.”
+In Hosea 4:6, the Lord lamented, “My people are destroyed for lack of knowledge…” In John 16:3, Jesus explained why people mistreat God, “These things they will do because they have not known the Father or Me.”

-Messengers who do not message for God but behave like dogs are disappointing to God.
-Isaiah wrote, “They are all mute dogs.
+Priests who behave like dogs are mentioned in the Bible.
+In Isaiah 56:10-11, God says, “They are all mute dogs.
 They cannot bark—dreaming, lying down, loving to slumber.
 Yes, the dogs are greedy.
 They can never have enough.
 They are shepherds who cannot understand.
-They have all turned to their own way, each one to his gain…” [12]
+They have all turned to their own way, each one to his gain…”

 Kedar was a son of Ishmael.
-The descendants of Kedar and the people of Cyprus were idolators.
-They did not forsake their do-nothing idols.
+The descendants of Kedar and the people of Cyprus worshiped the do-nothing idol named Molech.
 Life among them was unpleasant.
-The Psalmist wrote, “Woe is me… for I dwell among the tents of Kedar.”
-Even so, they did not betray their idols as Israel betrayed their God.
-[13]

 “Be astonished, O heavens, at this, and be horribly afraid; be very desolate, says the Lord.
 For My people have committed two evils: they have forsaken Me, the fountain of living waters and hewn themselves cisterns—broken cisterns that can hold no water.”
 Jeremiah 2:12-13